98tools/image-mailmerge-cloudflare/README.md

    - For QR codes: Set size, colors, and demo data
    - Use **markdown formatting** in text (bold: `**text**`, italic: `*text*`)

-5. **Map CSV Columns**
+5. **Map Spreadsheet Columns**
-   - Use dropdown menus to map CSV columns to your fields
+   - Use dropdown menus to map spreadsheet columns to your fields
    - Use preview navigation to see how different rows will look
-   - Set up file naming using CSV columns and/or numbering
+   - Set up file naming using spreadsheet columns and/or numbering

 6. **Generate Images**
    - Click "Generate All Images" to create personalized versions